jon @ jbnpdx.net

-If you are interested in the professional services I am currently offering, please proceed to my "services" page here--
+If you are interested in professional services I offer, please proceed to my "services" page here--

 I've had a long and in some ways successful career, but I am not exactly sure in what.
 One of my employers called me a "generalist," by which I think he meant someone who works in a lot of different fields.

 A less kind person might say "a mile wide and an inch deep" but I will let others decide.

-Feel free to click on a tab for more info about things I've done, organized by the type of pursuit.
+Feel free to click on a tab for more info about things I've done, (dis)-organized by the type of pursuit.

 If you just want to get hold of me, feel free to click on the Contact tab.
 I'm always happy to answer questions or hear about what you are up to!